alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 - \f$\dst_{f32}[:] = scale_{\dst} \cdot (\dst_{int8}[:] - zp_{\dst})\f$

 Here the \f$\src_{f32}, \weights_{f32}, \dst_{f32}\f$ are not
-computed at all, the whole work happens with int8 tensors.So the task is to compute the \f$\dst_{int8}\f$ tensor, using the \f$\src_{int8}\f$,
+computed at all, the whole work happens with int8 tensors.
+So the task is to compute the \f$\dst_{int8}\f$ tensor, using the \f$\src_{int8}\f$,
 \f$\weights_{int8}\f$ tensors passed at execution time, as well as the corresponding quantization parameters \f$scale_{\src}\f$,